All Events

 Long Furlong Community Centre, Boulter Drive, Abingdon, Oxfordshire, OX14 1XP

-This visit to Basildon Park is organised by Computer Branch as part of the special events to celebrate the 50th birthday of Berkshire Family History Society.
+This visit to the site of the former Fairmile Hospital is organised by Reading Branch as part of the special events to celebrate the 50th birthday of Berkshire Family History Society.
 It is open to members and non-members alike.
-The visit includes a tour of Basildon Park House with knowledgeable guides in each room.
-Plus the opportunity to explore the extensive grounds.
+Ian Wheeler’s guided tour will take us around the site with a site plan to help visualise the site as it once was.

 Computer Branch Webinar